URGENT 2019 UPDATE (25th April 2019)

 The Malvern Hills Ultra (MHU) is organised by Ultra Running Limited and is open to runners, walkers, teams of two or more, and relay teams.
 All entrants must be 20 years of age or over at the start of the race.
 Each competitor must ensure that they carry with them all of their individual requirements needed to complete the race.
 Every entrant must confirm that they have read these rules and other event information and therefore understand the nature of the event and that participation is at their own risk.

-- MHU 25 (Blue Route) starts from The Malvern Hills Hotel and will start at 12.00pm: Transport for MHU44, MHU34 & MHU26 competitors can be provided to the various start locations which will cost approx £10.00 per person and you can secure your transport by selecting that option during your booking process.
+- MHU 23 will start from Sally’s Place at 11.00am.
+If required, transport for MHU38, MHU31 & MHU23 competitors can be provided to the various start locations which will cost £12.00 per person and you can secure your transport by selecting that option during your booking process.
 On the day, each participant will be given a race number which must be clearly attached by safety pins, to either the back or front and be clearly visible.
 It is the competitors responsibilty to ensure all CP stations have recorded their time as they pass through (this is in addition to the chip-timing system).
 All Teams must have pre-registered before the day and consist of at least three competitors who will also count as individual competitors amongst the rankings.
 Relay team members in categories of either 2/ 3 or 4/6 will carry chip-timed battens.

 Competitors must be self sufficient, and carry the following mandatory items: